 38. Enrolment form

-(1) A licensee must ensure that an enrolment form is kept for each child who attends the school age family day care service.
+(1) A licensee must ensure that an enrolment form is kept for each child who attends the outside school hours family day care service.

 (2) The enrolment form must, as far as is practicable, include the following —